praxis/praxis/reference/requests.md

 `request.version` will return the requested API version associated with the request.
 The value will always be a string, and if the request doesn't carry any API version information, the string `n/a` will be returned.

-Underneath, Praxis will retrieve this value directly come from either the `HTTP_X_API_VERSION` header if present or from the `api_version` parameter.
+Underneath, Praxis will use the versioning scheme specified for the application, and retrieve this value from the `X-Api-Version`, `api_version` parameter, or approriate capture from the path, as appropriate.

 ## Path

 `request.path` will return the path component of the incoming request.
 For the example `/blogs`.
 This method currently returns the value of the PATH_INFO key in rack request environment.

 ## Params